 Not all fat, however, is created equal.
 Here are the main fatty acids[*]:

-- Polyunsaturated Fatty Acid (PUFA) — missing two or more hydrogen bonds, making them the least stable fats; found in fish, nuts, and vegetable oils
+- Polyunsaturated Fatty Acids (PUFA): These fats are missing two or more hydrogen bonds, making them the least stable fats.
+They are found in fish, nuts, seeds, and vegetable oils.

-- Monounsaturated Fatty Acid (MUFA) — missing one hydrogen bond, so still pretty stable; found in olive oil, avocados, macadamia nuts, and palm oil
+- Monounsaturated Fatty Acids (MUFA): These fats are missing one hydrogen bond, so they’re still pretty stable.
+MUFAs are found in olive oil, avocados, macadamia nuts, and palm oil.

-- Saturated Fatty Acid (SFA) — “saturated” with hydrogen molecules, which makes them very stable and solid at room temperature; found in meat, butter, coconut, and palm oil
+- Saturated Fatty Acids (SFA): These fats are “saturated” with hydrogen molecules, which makes them very stable and semi-solid at room temperature.
+SFAs are found in meat, butter, coconut, and palm oil.

-- Trans Fats — franken fats that are never found in nature and lead to a laundry list of chronic health issues; found in most processed foods
+- Trans Fats: These fats are the result of human tinkering, never found in nature.
+Trans fats can lead to a laundry list of chronic health issues and are found in most processed foods.

 The best known PUFAs are omega fats.
 You need both omega-3 and omega-6 fatty acids to help lower inflammation and support brain function[*].
-But too many omega-6s can cause systemic inflammation and is also linked to obesity[*].
+But too much omega-6 in your diet can cause systemic inflammation and is also linked to obesity[*].

 High omega-6 oils are also more unstable, which leads to fat oxidation.
-This leads to lipid peroxidation, which can cause major damage to your tissues, including heart disease[*].
+This oxidation leads to lipid peroxidation, which can cause major damage to your tissues, clog arteries, and lead to heart disease[*].

-Most people know that monounsaturated fat — found in olive oil, avocados, and yes, palm oil — is good for you.
-They’re more stable than PUFAs, making them ok to cook with at temperatures under about 350°F.
+Most people know that monounsaturated fat — found in extra virgin olive oil, avocados (and avocado oil), and palm oil — is good for you.
+It’s one of the reasons the Mediterranean diet is so popular.

-Unlike PUFAs and MUFAS, saturated fat is controversial.
+Unlike PUFAs and MUFAS, saturated fat is quite controversial.

-Some people maintain an outdated paradigm that saturated fat clogs your arteries, destroys your heart, and sends you to an early grave.
+Some people maintain an outdated paradigm that saturated fat clogs your arteries, causes cardiovascular disease, and sends you to an early grave.

-But this thinking is largely misguided.
+But this kind of thinking is largely misguided.
 Here’s why saturated fat is a crucial part of a healthy diet for most people:

-- In a large Japanese cohort, saturated fat intake was inversely associated with strokes[*]
+- In a large Japanese cohort study, saturated fat intake was inversely associated with strokes[*].

-- Saturated fat is more stable than PUFAs or MUFAs, which makes it better for high heat[*]
+- Saturated fat is more stable than PUFAs or MUFAs, which makes it more shelf-stable and better for high heat[*].

 - High SFA foods contain essential nutrients: